joehalloran/sql-coursework/README.md

 2 rows in set (27.81 sec)
 ```

+Subtracting on value from the other gives the final answer.

 ## f) Visualise the top 10 practices by number of metformin prescriptions throughout the entire period.

-The term "prescriptions" again needs interpretation.
-Again, I have looked at the 'items' value for sake of consistency between answers.
+As above, The term "prescriptions" needs interpretation.
+I have again looked at the 'items' value for sake of consistency between answers.

 ```
 SELECT practice,